-Even for a game on the original PlayStation, the game’s play is simplistic, insubstantial and boring.
-A 3D platforming game, it has merely one side quest, unrefined combat, no replay value whatsoever, and terrible, drawn out boss fights.
+Even it was released on the original PlayStation, the game’s play is too simplistic, insubstantial, and boring to have held up.
+A 3D platforming game, it has merely one side quest, unrefined combat, no replay value whatsoever, and terrible, drawn-out boss fights.
 I was fighting the second boss for about ten minutes with very little difficulty just wanting above all else for it to be over.

 Controls – 6/10

-The main gripes I have about this game’s control scheme involve the jumping mechanics.
-If jumping mechanics aren’t done right in a platforming game, them players will know instantly that there’ll be problems throughout, as one of the most stable elements of platforming games is the ability to jump from platform to platform.
-Another problem I had with this game was the inability to move my character whist trying to attack.
-Every time player press the attack button, Malice stands completely still and swings her weapon, which eliminates any fluency in combat and unnecessarily complicates things.
+The main gripes I have about this game’s control scheme involve jumping mechanics.
+If jumping mechanics aren’t done right in a platforming game, players will know instantly that there’ll be problems throughout, as one of the most stable elements of platforming games is the ability to jump from platform to platform.
+Another problem I had with this game was the inability to move my character whilst trying to attack.
+Every time the player presses the attack button, Malice stands completely still and swings her weapon, which eliminates any fluency in combat and unnecessarily complicates things.